-Many parents and caregivers are not aware of the hidden sugar in many of the beverages that they give to their children.
-That’s why the Healthy Beverage Partnership in conjunction with Tri-County Health Department is promoting a new campaign aimed at educating parents and caregivers about the harmful effects of sugar and informing them of the high sugar content in many of the beverages they may be giving to their kids.
+Many parents and caregivers are not aware of the hidden sugar in some of the beverages that they give to their children.
+The Healthy Beverage Partnership created the Hidden Sugar campaign to educate about the harmful effects of sugar and the high sugar content in many beverages.

 Sugary beverages are the single largest contributor of calories to our diet.
-By drinking just one sugary drink a day, a child has 25% increased risk of developing type 2 diabetes, 55% greater risk of being overweight or obese, and 150% greater risk of developing fat deposits in their liver, contributing to diabetes and heart disease.
+By drinking just one sugary drink a day, a child has: